Bellevue College is proud to offer the bachelor of applied science (BAS) degree in Radiation and Imaging Sciences.

 - Compete for supervisory or management jobs in your field

 - Complete an advanced degree (without leaving Washington State)

 Not yet a radiation or imaging professional?

-Our Radiation & Imaging Sciences BAS degree and certificate programs are for people who have already graduated from a regionally-accredited college with an associate’s degree in radiologic technology, diagnostic ultrasound, radiation therapy, or nuclear medicine, and who hold primary certification in one of those fields.
-If you’re looking for entry-level training in one of those professions, you will need to begin with that associate’s degree program and earn that certification, before you can apply to the RAIS-BAS program.
-Links to Bellevue College’s associate’s degree programs in these fields are listed on the left side of this page, under “Related Programs.”
+Our Radiation & Imaging Sciences BAS degree and certificate programs are designed for people who have already graduated from a regionally-accredited college with an associate degree in radiologic technology, diagnostic ultrasound, radiation therapy, or nuclear medicine and who hold primary certification in one of those fields.
+If you’re looking for entry-level training in one of those professions, you will need to begin with that associate degree program and earn a national certification prior to applying to the RAIS-BAS program.
+For more information regarding the associate degrees available at Bellevue College, contact the program you are most interest in directly.